mandemt/frontend-opdracht-am/README.md

 npm run dev
 ```

 It will host on the address that the terminal returns.
+You can view the application in the browser.